Get Started with the Salesforce Platform

 - Create a Trailhead Playground.

-- Explain the difference between declarative and programmatic development.
+- Explain the difference between no code (declarative) and programmatic development.

 A Quick Introduction to Salesforce